-Fi scal 2006 iscal 2005 in thousands) Dollar Change Percent Change Income tax expense \$ 93,827 \$ 127,007 \$ 33,180 26.1%
+Fiscal 2006 (0 Fiscal 2005 dollars in thousand Dollar Change s) Change Change Income tax expense \$ 93,827 \$127,007 \$33,180 26.1%

 Our effective income tax rate decreased from 36.8% in fiscal 2005 to 22.5% in fiscal 2006.
 The decrease in our effective tax rate is attributable primarily to an \$81.6 million charge in fiscal 2005 related to the repatriation of the earnings of foreign subsidiaries to the United States.
 Of this total, \$50.0 million was recognized in connection with the remittance of current year earnings to the United States, and \$31.6 million related to earnings repatriated under the provisions of the American Jobs Creation Act of 2004.
 The tax expense for both periods was impacted by a number of significant items which are set out in the reconciliation of our effective tax rate to the U.S. statutory rate in Note 17 titled "Income Taxes" to our Combined and Consolidated Financial Statements.